BigV12/glasp-doc-guide/Glasp.md

 ![Alt text](<Screenshot%20(136).png>)

 The popular page shows you all the highlights that are popular among users.
-It also shows you the highlights that have many interactions, saves and comments by Glasp.
+It also shows you the highlights that have many interactions and saves by Glasp.
 You can also save Glasp and follow people from any of the pages.

 ### Saving a Highlight